mrojasb2000/go-standard-library/README.md

 Besides the well-known JSON and XML, Go also offers the binary format, gob.
 This recipe goes throught the basic concept of how to the gob package.

 `go run gob.go`

+### Reading and writing ZIP files

+ZIP compression is a widely used compression format.
+It is usual to use the ZIP format for an application to upload set or, on the other hand, export zipped files as output.
+This recipe will show you how to handle ZIP files programmatically with the use of the standard library.

+`go run zip.go`